Khattab222/parking-reservation/README.md

+# first of all :
-first i didn't found admin/users routes in back end so i did it and continue working
+ i didn't found admin/users routes in backend so i updated backend file and attach it file named backend so you should run it for admin/users work fine

 # Parking Reservation System

-A modern, real-time parking management system built with Next.js, Redux, TailwindCSS, and WebSocket integration.
+A modern, real-time parking management system built with Next.js, Redux,tanstack query, TailwindCSS, and WebSocket integration.

 ## 🚀 Features